digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 <h2>Why use WebP?</h2>

+Alongside Google's suite of websites (including YouTube), large sites like Amazon and Netflix also use WebP images.
 The main reason to use WebP is <strong>the smaller file size it produces compared to JPG and PNG</strong>.
 Meaning a lighter overall page size resulting in a faster page load.

 Google states: